TechieYuvraj/ColleageWiFiLoginBot/README.md

 LET's MAKE SOME CHANGES IN THE CODE BEFORE RUNNIG IT.....
 1. Change your WiFi User Name and Password. {Ex.> My Username:- 22gitcse12345 & Password:- 123456789} change this according to your's.
 2. Change your Wifi login page according to the link provided by your collage. {Ex.> http://10.17.0.1:1000/login?051a89e966e12d73} change this according to your's.

+If you are unable to run connect to the wifi using the code, then you may check the folder "Error You May Get" on the home page.

+Thank You